Learning to Optimize via Information-Directed Sampling: Computational results

 In previous numerical experiments \cite{scott2010modern, kaufmann2012thompson, kaufmann2012bayesian, chapelle2011empirical}, Thompson sampling and Bayes UCB exhibited state-of-the-art performance for this problem.
 Each also satisfies strong theoretical guarantees, and is known to be asymptotically optimal in the sense defined by \citet{lai1985asymptotically}.
 Unsurprisingly, they are the closest competitors to IDS.
 The Bayes UCB algorithm, studied in \citet{kaufmann2012bayesian}, constructs upper confidence bounds based on the quantiles of the posterior distribution: at time step $t$ the upper confidence bound at an action is the $1-\frac{1}{t}$ quantile of the posterior distribution of that action\footnote{Their theoretical guarantees require choosing a somewhat higher quantile, but the authors suggest choosing this quantile, and use it in their own numerical experiments.}.

 A somewhat different approach is the knowledge gradient (KG) policy of \citet{powell2012optimal}, which uses a one-step lookahead approximation to the value of information to guide experimentation.
-For reasons described in Appendix \ref{sec: value of info}, KG does not explore sufficiently to identify the optimal arm in this problem, and therefore its regret grows linearly with time.
+For reasons described in Section \ref{subsec: expected improvement}, KG does not explore sufficiently to identify the optimal arm in this problem, and therefore its regret grows linearly with time.
 Because KG explores very little, its realized regret is highly variable, as depicted in Table \ref{table: bernoulli}.
-In 100 out of the 1000 trials, the regret of KG was lower than .62, reflecting that the best arm was almost always chosen.
-In the worst 100 out of the 1000 trials, the regret of KG was larger than 161.971.
-It should be noted that KG is particularly poorly suited to problems with discrete observations and long time horizons.
-It can perform very well in other types of experiments.
+In 200 out of the 2000 trials, the regret of KG was lower than .7, reflecting that the best arm was almost always chosen.
+In the worst 200 out of the 2000 trials, the regret of KG was larger than 159.

+KG is particularly poorly suited to problems with discrete observations and long time horizons.
+The KG* heuristic of \citet{ryzhov2010robustness} offers much better performance in some of these problems.
+At time $t$, KG* calculates the value of sampling an arm for $M \in \{1,..,T-t\}$ periods and choosing the arm with the highest posterior mean in subsequent periods.
+It selects an action by maximizing this quantity over all possible arms and possible exploration lengths $M$.
+Our simulations require computing $T=1,000$ decisions per trial, and a direct implementation of KG* requires order $T^3$ basic operations per decision.
+To enable efficient simulation, we use a heuristic approach to computing KG* proposed by \citet{kaminski2015refined}.
+The approximate KG* algorithm we implement uses golden section search to maximize a non-concave function, but is still empirically effective.

-Finally, as displayed in Figure \ref{fig: bernoulli_regret_plot}, our results indicate that the the variation of IDS $\pi^{\rm IDS_{ME}}$ presented in Subsection \ref{subsec: ids in mean} has extremely similar performance to standard IDS for this problem.
+Finally, as demonstrated in Figure \ref{fig: bernoulli_regret_plot}, variance-based IDS offers performance very similar to standard IDS for this problem.

-It's worth pointing out that, although Gittins' indices characterize the Bayes optimal policy for infinite horizon discounted problems, the finite horizon formulation considered here is computationally intractable \cite{gittins2011multi}.
+It is worth pointing out that, although Gittins' indices characterize the Bayes optimal policy for infinite horizon discounted problems, the finite horizon formulation considered here is computationally intractable \cite{gittins2011multi}.
 A similar index policy \cite{nino2011computing} designed for finite horizon problems could be applied as a heuristic in this setting.
-However, a specialized algorithm is required to compute these indices, and this procedure is extremely computationally intensive in our setting due to the long time horizon.
-Since the goal of this paper is not to develop the best possible policy for bandit problems with independent arms, we have opted to only compare IDS against a variety of simple and widely studied benchmarks.
+However, with long time horizons, the associated computational requirements become onerous.